 Here are some helpful hints and tips to ensure your body avoids those DIY disasters:

 We hope this information provides you with some of the tools you need to prevent back problems this Spring and in the years to come.
-If you experience pain whilst working on your home, speak to your chiropractor or call to book an appointment at your nearest Summerlands Health Clinic today!
+If you experience pain whilst working on your home, speak to your chiropractor or call to book an appointment.
 See our contacts page to find your nearest clinic or call our Taunton clinic on 01823 333973 and the reception team will be happy to help you.